piyush-agrawal6/Javascript-Interview-Questions/f-Objects/4-Object-Display.md

 ```

 ## Using Object.values()
-- Any JavaScript object can be converted to an array of objct values using `Object.values()` .
+- Any JavaScript object can be converted to an array of object values using `Object.values()` .
 - Example :
 ```ts
 const person = {